 Gummies gummies, gummies!
 I’ve been trying to keep a batch of gummies on hand at all times as part of our Year of the Dog resolutions, and turmeric gummies are one of our dogs favourites.
+They’re also one of my favourite ways to include turmeric in their diets since gummies make sharing less messy.
+Turmeric stains, but turmeric gummies are easy on hands and white fur.
 Shortly after Oli’s cataract surgery, I made a batch of turmeric gummies with coconut milk powder.
 They were a massive hit with the dogs.
-I’ve run out of coconut milk powder and am limiting pantry items pre-move, so I opted to adapt the recipe to use coconut milk instead.
+I’ve run out of coconut milk powder and we’re limiting pantry items pre-move, so I opted to adapt the recipe to use coconut milk instead.
 Easy and doggone delicious.

 Turmeric and Coconut Milk Gummy Dog Treat Recipe Adaptation

 The gummies were made with 3/4 cup plain low-sodium chicken stock or cold water, 3 tbsp powdered gelatin, 1/4 cup coconut milk, 1 tbsp ground turmeric, sprinkle of ground black pepper, sprinkle of ground ginger, and a sprinkle of ground Ceylon cinnamon.
 See the original golden milk gummy dog treat recipe post for full instructions, seasoning notes, and tips/tricks.